 How to identify a Business Risk?

-Following tips can help a business to identify business risks:
+The following tips can help a business identify business risks:

 - A risk can trigger internally or externally.
 Thus, a company needs to keep an eye on the sources that can turn into a threat.